-Piccadilly is a quiet locality in South Australia within the Adelaide Hills local government area (postcode 5151).
-With a population of 405, the suburb has an established demographic with a median age of 41.
+Piccadilly (postcode 5151) is a sparsely populated locality in South Australia within the Adelaide Hills local government area.
+With a population of 405, the suburb has an established family demographic with a median age of 41.
 Households earn a median income of $124K per year, with an average household size of 2.8 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.0% year-on-year at the LGA level.
+SA employment has moved +2.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+SA also had 23 Commonwealth-backed major projects under construction, 2 underway, and 11 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, managers, technicians & trades.
+Employment in the area leans toward healthcare and professional services.
 The top ancestries reported are English, Australian, German.

-The median house price in Piccadilly is $869,000, having remained flat 0% over the past year.
-The median weekly rent is $280 (Census 2021).
-This gives a gross rental yield of approximately 1.7%.
+The median house price in Piccadilly is $869,000, having dropped significantly by 47.5% over the past year.
+The current median weekly rent is $430.
+This gives a gross rental yield of approximately 2.6%.
 The median monthly mortgage repayment is $2,100.

 Public transport access includes 6 bus stops.
 The crime rate in the Adelaide Hills LGA is low at 1,481 incidents per 100,000 population.

-From an investment perspective, Piccadilly offers a gross rental yield of 1.7%, rated as low yield.
+From an investment perspective, Gross rental yield sits at around 2.6% (low yield).
 Property prices are near the state median ($869K/$950K).
 The price-to-income ratio of 7.0x is considered moderate.
-House prices have moved +0.0% year-on-year.
+House prices have moved -47.5% year-on-year.
+Population growth of +1.0% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.